SJSU-CADRE-CLASSES/SJSU_ART_104_F17/Assignments/ReadingTwo/KongVueReading2.md

 The "Dirt" on MUDs by Monica Vasilescu

 In the nut shell MUD stands for multi virtual environment on the internet.
 I wonder if YouTube is a good example.
 In this article MUDS are more related to early role-playing games.
+MUDs has evolved so much.
+I think social media sites like Facebook are MUDs because it serves as a platform for others to send message to one another.
+I do not really know what the author mean by “dirt” on MUDS as most of the article expanded on the definition and function of MUDS